This article talks about tides, types of tides, How do tides work, What causes tides, characteristics of tides – for UPSC.

 Characteristics of Tides

-- The tidal bulges on wide continental shelves have greater height.
+- The tidal bulges on wide continental shelves have greater heights.

 - In the open ocean, tidal currents are relatively weak.